A person writes "We Want Your Feedback" on a sheet of paper next to a calculator and another document on a wooden table.

 |

-How Can Writing Testimonials for Others Help Grow Your Business?
+How Writing Testimonials for Others Can Grow Your Business

 A ceramic cup sits on a desk next to an open laptop, with a small vase of dried flowers in the background against a white brick wall.